czerwonk/net-merge/README.md

 # net-merge
 Simple tool for merging CIDR/IP addresses from standard input

+TODO: Use tree or trie structure for better performance